sdr-enthusiasts/plane-alert-db/README.md

 - "#" \- Don't show on the website (it will ignore this for the ICAO field, which is always shown)
 - "$#"\- Don't show on the website, tweet as a #hashtag

 in the example above the #hashtags would be 'Air Ambo','Choppa' and 'EXPL', and Tag2,Tag3 and Link will not be shown on the PA website.
+Please be aware if your tweets are too long they will be truncated by PF/PA.
+To prevent this you should exclude CMPG and Category from your tweets - this will ensure all tweets fits inside the char limit.

 - CMPG = Civilian, Military, Police, Government
 - Tag 1 = Funny/amusing
 - Tag 2 = Useful/relevant
 - Tag 3 = ICAO Type Code

-All links to pics and youtube/other videos are SFW.
+- Link - Either an informative or funny link.
+All are SFW, except maybe the Disney plane.

 # Planefence
 To use this list with Planefence, simply configure your planefence.config setup to include the following line: